***Note: I originally wrote this in September of 2022. I will update this article with a new, but similar post shortly***

-Inflation will simply erode your buying power, regardless of what salary span you are in.
+Inflation will simply erode your buying power, regardless of what salary span you are in – so safeguard against inflation.
 Logically, it’ll hurt more the less you earn, but either way, inflation (another word for rising prices) simply is when your cash savings and investments with fixed income become lower as prices rise drastically.

 I like to look at various numbers, charts, and studies (for fun) and read in-between the lines.
 When the European Central Bank and the U.S. Fed kept saying “everything is under control” – I would hope that you know that you need to read between the lines.
 Last year at roughly the same time as my tweet below referring to Brazil, the U.S. Fed stated: